,

 Cold water sandwich

-What to do when the temperature fluctuates from hot to cold and from hot to cold?
-Check out this guide for an easy fix and comfortable shower with less "cold water sandwich" effect.
+If you're experiencing fluctuating water temperature that go from hot to cold and vice versa, this guide can help you fix the issue and enjoy a comfortable shower with less of the "cold water sandwich" effect.

 Storage tank bulging problem

-If your water heater is unrepairable, see how to dispose it of properly.
+If your water heater cannot be repaired, learn how to properly dispose of it.

 Burner flame issues

-Improper gas combustion is dangerous.
-Is the burner flame yellow, orange, red and "lazy"?
-Do you experience slow hot water recovery, the burner doesn't ignite, combustion odor, smoking and sooting, or burner flame floats?
+Improper gas combustion can be dangerous.
+Signs include a yellow, orange, red or lazy burner flame, slow hot water recovery, failure to ignite, combustion odor, smoking and sooting, or a floating burner flame.

 Slow hot water delivery

-Does it take too long to get hot water at the kitchen sink or in the bathroom?
-Check out what the cause is and what you can do to get hot water faster.
+Are you tired of waiting too long for hot water at the kitchen sink or in the bathroom?
+Discover the possible causes behind slow hot water delivery and explore solutions to get hot water faster.

 Plumbing crossover